-SAUNI SYMONDS produces, directs, writes, edits, and sometimes even shoots for Outdoor Idaho.
+SAUNI SYMONDS is the lead producer of Outdoor Idaho.
+She produces, directs, writes, edits, and sometimes even shoots for Outdoor Idaho.
 Her shows have taken us to the top of some of Idaho's tallest peaks in “Summit Idaho,” into the slot canyons of the Owyhee outback in “Owyhee Canyoneers,” and through ice, wind, and snow for “Winter Grit”.
 Her contributions to Outdoor Idaho have garnered numerous awards, including regional Emmys.

 A fourth generation Idahoan, Sauni has also traveled nationally and internationally as a freelance producer, including a season with Independent Lens in San Francisco.